core-wg/oscore/draft-ietf-core-object-security.md

 - code: contains is the CoAP Code of the original CoAP message, as defined in Section 3 of {{RFC7252}}.

-- options: contains the Class I options {{class-i}} present in the original CoAP message encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included class I option.
+- options: contains the Class I options (see {{outer-options}}) present in the original CoAP message encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included class I option.

 - alg: contains the AEAD Algorithm from the security context used for the exchange (see {{context-definition}}).